 Employees can find the routing and account numbers for each of their Gusto savings goals in the Gusto Wallet app under "Account details" for the applicable savings goal.

 Gusto savings goals support inbound and outbound electronic fund transfers and ACH deposits, such as direct deposit payments and income tax refunds.
 Gusto savings goals do not support wire transfers.

 Employees who have opened Gusto savings goal account(s) can maintain access to the account(s) even if they’re no longer paid through Gusto.4 As long as the accounts are not closed and remain in good standing, the employee can continue to access the account(s) through the Gusto Wallet mobile app or their Gusto profile.

-Gusto savings goals can be managed on-the-go from the Gusto Wallet mobile app, available in the App Store® and Google Play® store.5 Employees can check their account balances, initiate a transfer, review paystubs, and update their per-paycheck-savings.
+Gusto savings goals can be managed on-the-go from the Gusto Wallet mobile app, available in the App Store® and Google Play® store.5 Employees can review payday insights, check their account balances, review transactions, initiate a transfer, request a Cashout, route funds using the paycheck splitter, and more.